Ubaid01/SDL2_Platformer_Project/README.md

 ### Installation

 1. **Download the Game:**
-   - Download the setup from the below link :
+   - Download the setup from the below link OR using the `Release Section`:

         [Platform_Prodigy on Itch.io](https://obaid-01.itch.io/platform_prodigy)
 2. **Run the Setup:**